pdromnt/uprising-level-editor/README.md

-# martok-uprising-level-editor
+# uprising-level-editor
-Martok: A level editor for Uprising Join or Die.
+Hotzone: A level editor for Uprising Join or Die.